Samaritan woman at the well: Interpretations

 Scholars have noted that this story appears to be modelled on a standard betrothal 'type scene' from Hebrew scripture, particularly that of Jacob in Genesis 29.
 This convention, which would have been familiar to Jewish readers, following on from an earlier scene in which John the Baptist compares his relationship to Jesus with that of the friend of a bridegroom.
-Jo-Ann A. Brant, for example, concludes that there is "near consensus among literary critics that the scene at Jacob’s well follows conventions of the betrothal type-scene found in Hebrew narrative."
+Jo-Ann A. Brant, for example, concludes that there is "near consensus among literary critics that the scene at Jacob's well follows conventions of the betrothal type-scene found in Hebrew narrative."
 Other scholars note significant differences between John 4 and betrothal type-scenes in the Hebrew Bible.
-For example, Dorothy A. Lee lists several discrepancies between Hebrew betrothal scenes and John 4: “the Samaritan woman is not a young Jewish virgin and no betrothal takes place; the well is not concerned with sexual fertility but is an image of salvation (see Isa.
-12:3); Jesus is presented not as a bridegroom but as giver of living water.”
+For example, Dorothy A. Lee lists several discrepancies between Hebrew betrothal scenes and John 4: "the Samaritan woman is not a young Jewish virgin and no betrothal takes place; the well is not concerned with sexual fertility but is an image of salvation (see Isa.
+12:3); Jesus is presented not as a bridegroom but as giver of living water."

 This Gospel episode is referred to as "a paradigm for our engagement with truth", in the Roman Curia book A Christian reflection on the New Age, as the dialogue says: "You worship what you do not know; we worship what we know" and offers an example of "Jesus Christ the bearer of the water of life".
 The passages that comprise John 4:10–26 are sometimes referred to as the Water of Life Discourse, which forms a complement to the Bread of Life Discourse.

-Roger Baxter in his Meditations comments on this passage saying:
+Roger Baxter comments in his Meditations on this passage, saying:

-Consider the excellence of this living water, which is Divine grace, and which Christ promises to His faithful servants. " He that shall drink of the water that I will give him, shall not thirst forever."
+Consider the excellence of this living water, which is Divine grace, and which Christ promises to His faithful servants.
+"He that shall drink of the water that I will give him, shall not thirst forever."
 It quenches, therefore, forever, the thirst of the soul, and satisfies it.
 The soul then no longer thirsts after earthly waters, that is, the pleasures of this world.
-It becomes a fountain of all good to the soul, ever flowing and giving merit to our actions. " It springs up to everlasting life" (John iv.
+It becomes a fountain of all good to the soul, ever flowing and giving merit to our actions."
+It springs up to everlasting life" (John iv.
 14), elevating our thoughts to heaven and heavenly joys, of which it is a pledge.
 Say, therefore, with the Samaritan woman, " Give me this water, that I may not thirst."